kzys/blog/en/content/post/hello.md

 draft = false
 +++

-While Feedly caches a few test entries and I don't know how to delete them, this is the official first entry of this blog.
+While Feedly is caching a few test posts and I don't know how to delete them, this is the official first entry of this blog.
 I was previously blogging at 2016.8-p.info, 2015.8-p.info, 2014.8-p.info...